10 Egrets and Herons Found in North America

 Size: 22 – 28 inches tall, wingspan 39 – 41 inches

-Yellow-crowned night herons are more slender than their cousins.
-They sometimes pull their neck in to rest, but are less stocky than black-crowned night herons.
+Yellow-crowned night herons are more slender and less stocky than their cousins, black-crowned night herons.
+They sometimes pull their neck in to rest.
 The top of their heads boast the yellow crown and head plumes.
-Their range is much smaller in North America than black-crowneds; they’re found mainly along the east and gulf coast and up into the Mississippi River valley during breeding.
+Their range is much smaller in North America than black-crowned herons; they’re found mainly along the east and gulf coast and up into the Mississippi River valley during breeding season.

 Fascinating Fact: Yellow-crowned night herons love to eat crustaceans, foraging for them before and after high tide in saltwater regions regardless of the time of day.